 4. SAY NO TO HORIZONTAL NECKLINES

 Vertical lines are your best friends if you want to wear printed or embroidered garments.
 Vertical lines, motifs set vertically, patterns parted with vertical slits, and other such ways will draw the beholder’s eyes up to down, creating an illusion of taller height.
 It does not end here.
 The thickness of such lines matters too.
 Broad lines will bring attention to themselves, while thin ones will do the opposite.
-Opt for the latter one as thinner the lines are, thinner you will look as well.
+Opt for the latter one as the thinner the lines are, the thinner you will look as well.